pingidentity/pingdirectory-go-client/docs/SyncServerInstanceResponse.md

 ### NewSyncServerInstanceResponse

-`func NewSyncServerInstanceResponse(schemas []EnumsyncServerInstanceSchemaUrn, serverInstanceName string, clusterName string, serverVersion string, ) *SyncServerInstanceResponse`
+`func NewSyncServerInstanceResponse(schemas []EnumsyncServerInstanceSchemaUrn, id string, serverInstanceName string, clusterName string, serverVersion string, ) *SyncServerInstanceResponse`

 NewSyncServerInstanceResponse instantiates a new SyncServerInstanceResponse object This constructor will assign default values to properties that have it defined,